Shahaed/http-status-typed/README.md

 # http-status-typed

 This is [http-status-codes](https://github.com/prettymuchbryce/http-status-codes/blob/master/README.md) but the status codes are wrapped in an enum so you can have a Typescript type for the status codes.
+The size of the package is also incredibly small (4kb uncompressed after tree shaking).

 > Version 1.0.1 significantly reduces the size of the package.
 Good for browsers now.

 > Version 1.0.2 supports both CommonJS and ES Modules but doubles the size of the package (since we're now publishing two files).

 > Version 2.0.0 only supports ES Modules.

+> Version 2.0.1 removes unneeded artifacts and reduces the size of the package.

 ## Installation